mcpenchel/first-rails-app-609/README.md

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* 1st: Do the route

+* 2nd: Create the controller

+* 3rd: Create the controller's method (which we call an action)

-* How to run the test suite
+* 4th: Create the associated view

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...